siwapp/siwapp-ror/README.md

     $ heroku run rake siwapp:user:create['myuser','myemail@mydomain.com','mypassword']

 That's it!
-You can enjoy siwapp now entering on your heroku app.
+You can enjoy siwapp now entering on your heroku app url.